 Wrongful death compensation is a third type of compensation that is available.
 If your loved one was killed in an accident caused by a truck driver who was driving under the influence of alcohol or drugs, then compensation can include:

-Our attorneys will work closely with you to explore all possible avenues of compensation to ensure you’re receiving the full compensation you’re owed as a result of your accident.
+Our attorneys will work closely with you to explore all possible avenues of compensation to ensure you’re receiving the full compensation you’re owed as a result of your accident with an intoxicated truck driver in St. Louis.

 We can help.
 Let us carry the burden of the legal process that can help you get the financial compensation you need.
 We are committed to seeing that you get justice and that you get the help you need to heal and start the journey of moving forward with your life.

 Your first consultation with us is free.
-Call the truck accident attorneys at OnderLaw, LLC today to get started.
+Call the truck accident attorneys at OnderLaw today to get started.